 How and When Do You File FUTA Tax Payments?

-Any time your FUTA tax is $500 or more you must deposit by EFT (electronic funds transfer).
+Any time your FUTA tax is $500 or more you must deposit by EFT (electronic funds transfer, since you cannot mail payments to the IRS).
 If your deposit is less than $500, you can carry it over to the next quarter or whenever the total amount is $500 or more.

 Each deposit is due the last day of the month after each quarter ends.
 For example, the first quarter ends in March so the deposit must be made by the last day in April.